entu/ssg/README.md

   - B
 ```

+### Global content - global.yaml

+To pass same content to all index.pug files use __global.yaml__ file.
+This data is passed to index.pug in object named _self_ (To get property _footer_ from global.yaml use _self.footer_ in index.pug).
+Data what is set in pages's own data.yaml will expand/overwrite global.yaml.

+You can put locale identificator to filename (like global.en.yaml) for locale specific content.

+## Page CSS and JS

 ### Page inline style - style.styl

 For inserting inline CSS to individual pages use __style.styl__ file in page's folder.
 Generated style is inserted just before `</head>` tag.

-You can put locale identificator to filename (like __style.en.styl__) for locale speciffic style.
+You can put locale identificator to filename (like __style.en.styl__) for locale specific style.

 ### Page inline scripts - script.js

 For inserting inline JS to individual pages use __.js__ file in page's folder.
 Generated script is inserted just before `</body>` tag.

-You can put locale identificator to filename (like script.en.js) for locale speciffic script.
+You can put locale identificator to filename (like script.en.js) for locale specific script.

 ## On build ...